 First impressions are crucial when it comes to forging a professional business relationship.
 That is why many realtors choose to wear formal attire when meeting a client the first time.
 Even if they don’t mean to, clients do form an opinion of you upon first sight.

 Most clients want to work with someone who is polished, knowledgeable, and professional.
 Wearing a three-piece suit certainly can lead them to such an impression about a realtor.

 No one expects you to wear a wool suit when selling condos in Hawaii, and no one expects you to wear strappy sandals on the streets of New York in December.
 The realtors in San Diego benefit from the great weather when deciding what to wear, but those in Toronto have it harder.
 Simply put, the local climate makes a difference.

 Just as you would in your personal life, you should dress appropriately for the weather and not worry about looking under or overdressed.
+The top real estate agents always dress for the occasion.
 You should choose apparel and footwear for the conditions, and not attempt to wear heels or Italian leather dress shoes when showing a property nestled on a snowy hillside.

 Essentials for the Lady Realtor

 For a woman working as a realtor, the most basic outfit starts with a button-down shirt of any color or pattern.
 Be sure that it is opaque so it cannot be seen through in any light.
 It could be topped off with a casual blazer and paired with either trousers or jeans depending on the client, the atmosphere, and how well you know any prospective buyers.